underthecurve/underthecurve.github.io/_posts/2016-06-02-slots-and-slugs.markdown

 Case in point: backfielders, slots, rims, and slugs ... these are just some of the terms I heard in my first few weeks of working at the Times.

-Here's what these words me (to me).
+Here's what these words mean (to me).
 Let's start with a suuuuper simplified workflow of the editing process for a story:

 1. The **reporter** writes a story.